-22 Most Beautiful Cities in Portugal (+ small towns)
+24 Most Beautiful Cities in Portugal (+ small towns) in 2024

-A country steeped in history, colorful cultural centres to beautiful beaches and coastline Portugal has an enchanting allure.
+A country steeped in history, colorful cultural centres, beautiful beaches, and coastline, Portugal has an enchanting allure.
 We grew up listening to stories of Vasco da Gama, and no wonder we are so fascinated by República Portuguesa.
+We extensively traveled and also lived in the country.
 In this post, we are sharing the top picks for the most beautiful cities in Portugal, worthy of adding to your bucket list!

-22 Most Beautiful Cities in Portugal to visit
+24 Most Beautiful Cities in Portugal to Visit

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

-There are about 159 recognized cities in Portugal (2021) – some big, and some very small.
-City status is granted by the Portuguese Parliament.
+There are about 159 recognized cities in Portugal (2021), some big and some tiny.
+The Portuguese Parliament grants city status.

-Some of these cities have smaller populations (about 3000 residents) as compared to the bigger metropolises around the world.
-(Population of Lisbon is 2,972,000 in 2021).
-But it is the small towns, beaches and resorts that make up the tourist landscape of Portugal.
+Some cities have smaller populations (about 3000 residents) than the more giant metropolises worldwide.
+(The Population of Lisbon was 2,972,000 in 2021.)
+However, small towns, beaches, and resorts make up Portugal’s tourist landscape.

-In this guide, wherever applicable we have included day trip ideas from the major cities, as well as possible sightseeing options to make the most of your vacation.
+In this guide, we have included day trip ideas from the major cities wherever applicable and possible sightseeing options to make the most of your vacation.

-If this is your first time visiting, we recommend these top 5 cities in Portugal, to add to your bucket list
+If this is your first time visiting, we recommend adding these top 5 cities in Portugal to your bucket list.

 Is Portugal worth visiting?

-The Algarve region pulls tourists who love to soak in sun and sand.
-From amazing festivals, food and wine, to affordable holidays – Portugal offers a lot for your vacation dollars!
-And an experience that will truly leave you enriched!
+The Algarve region attracts tourists who love to soak up the sun and sand.
+From amazing festivals, food, and wine to affordable holidays, Portugal offers a lot for your vacation dollars and an experience that will truly leave you enriched!

 Map of Portugal: Best Cities in Portugal to Visit

-Beautiful Lisbon is the capital city of Portugal, and also the largest metropolis in the country.
+Beautiful Lisbon is the capital and largest metropolis of Portugal.
 When visiting Portugal from overseas, you will most likely arrive in Lisbon.
 It is the perfect base to explore more of the western Iberian Peninsula (including the westernmost point of the European continent at Cabo da Roca).

 The historic center of Lisbon is home to iconic landmarks and miradouros (or viewpoints).
-Start your sightseeing with the Baixa neighbourhood, navigating the lanes and admiring the architecture that was rebuilt after the major earthquake of 1755.
+Start your sightseeing with the Baixa neighborhood, navigating the lanes and admiring the architecture rebuilt after the major earthquake in 1755.

-Hop on the lift (or if you prefer to walk) to Chiado, and visit the ruins of Carmo Convent, and the Carmo Archaeological Museum.
-Do stop by A Brasileira cafe, known for its history.
-This cafe is also the starting point of many history tours covering Alfama, and Graca neighborhoods with a ride on the Tram 26.
+Hop on the lift (or if you prefer to walk) to Chiado and visit the ruins of Carmo Convent and the Carmo Archaeological Museum.
+Stop by A Brasileira cafe, which is known for its history.
+This cafe is also the starting point of many history tours covering Alfama and Graca neighborhoods with a ride on Tram 26.

-At the centre, you can easily spend an entire day (or two) exploring various landmarks, eating Pastel de Natas, seafood, and Ginjinha (drink).
-The popular Pink Street and the Time Out Market is located here.
+At the centre, you can easily spend an entire day (or two) exploring various landmarks, eating Pastel de Natas, seafood, and Ginjinha (a drink), and visiting the popular Pink Street and the Time Out Market.

-Other top tourist attractions in Lisbon include the Castelo de S. Jorge, Sé Cathedral, Parque Eduardo VII, Church of São Vicente de Fora to name a few.
+Other top tourist attractions in Lisbon include the Castelo de S. Jorge, Sé Cathedral, Parque Eduardo VII, and the Church of São Vicente de Fora.

 READ: How to spend 3 days in Lisbon itinerary | Where to stay in Lisbon | Airbnbs in Lisbon | Best Lisbon Photo Spots

-Sintra – one of the most beautiful towns in Portugal.
+Sintra is one of the most beautiful towns in Portugal.

 Located about 29 km (18 miles) from Lisbon is Sintra.
 Known for the iconic Pena Palace and the Moorish Castle, Sintra makes for an easy day trip from Lisbon city centre.

-Pena Palace (Palacio Nacional Da Pena) is the bright yellow and red Romanticist castle, located on top of the Sintra Mountains.
-The palace interiors are small, but the beauty of the site, and the park in the complex makes for a busy sightseeing day (worth spending 2-4 hours).
+Pena Palace (Palacio Nacional Da Pena) is a bright yellow and red Romanticist castle located on top of the Sintra Mountains.
+The palace interiors are small, but the beauty of the site and the park in the complex make for a busy sightseeing day (worth spending 2-4 hours).

-It is regarded as one of the Seven Wonders of Portugal (Sete Maravilhas de Portugal), and is appreciated for the mixture of Islamic, Neo-Gothic, Neo-Manueline, and Neo-Renaissance styles.
+It is regarded as one of the Seven Wonders of Portugal (Sete Maravilhas de Portugal).
+It is appreciated for the mixture of Islamic, Neo-Gothic, Neo-Manueline, and Neo-Renaissance styles.

 Further up from the Pena Palace is the Moorish Castle (or the Castelo dos Mouros).
-Dating back to the 9th and 10th centuries, this castle is in ruins today, but offers amazing views from where it is located.
+Dating back to the 9th and 10th centuries, this castle is in ruins today but offers amazing views from its location.

 The historic town center of Sintra should not be missed on your visit.
-Spend some time walking the Rua das Padeiras, this is where you will find restaurants, souvenir shops and transportation options to explore Sintra.
+Spend some time walking the Rua das Padeiras, where you will find restaurants, souvenir shops, and transportation options to explore Sintra.

-Located at the centre is also the Palácio Nacional de Sintra, a well-preserved medieval royal palace.
-There is a museum also located at the palace.
-A little further away from here is the Quinta da Regaleira.
-It is recognized as a UNESCO Heritage Site, along with the Quinta do Relógio, Pena, Monserrate and Seteais palaces in Sintra.
+A little further away is the Quinta da Regaleira, which is recognized as a UNESCO Heritage Site along with the Quinta do Relógio, Pena, Monserrate, and Seteais palaces in Sintra.

 Quinta da Regaleira is spread out on an expansive complex and consists of a palace with five floors, a chapel, tunnels, lakes & fountains, and a few initiation wells.